top of page

 Metallic_Ghost_Face_Masks.jpg

-One of the final Scream & Ghost Face products we will cover in the golden age is the #8501 - Metallic Mask with Shroud around 2002.
-While fluorescent colors were fashionable in the 90s, the 2000s saw a new sheen was taking favor in the world of children's toys.
-Fun World manufactured metallic versions of their 'Ghost Face' and 'Steve' skull.
+One of the last Scream & Ghost Face products we will cover from Fun World's golden age is the #8501 - Metallic Mask with Shroud released around 2002.
+While fluorescent colors were fashionable in the 90s, the 00s saw a new sheen taking favor.
+Fun World manufactured metallic versions of their 'Ghost Face' and 'Steve' skull for this product assortment.

 #8501 - Metallic Mask with Shroud assortment [Photo: Jamil Ahmed].